Zaid Jabri: Musical works

 Jabri's works have been described as "a discourse on the intersection of Western and Middle Eastern musical traditions."
 At the very beginning of his career, Jabri set himself the task of combining European polyphony with the Arabic maqam.
 About this, Jabri said: "You don't need Arabic instruments to play Arabic music.
 We can play Bach on the Oud.
 I use microtones and create melodies that sound in the Middle East."
 For the composer, music is "the most abstract art".
 In this way, Jabri approached the creation and development of Middle Eastern academic music as Syrian form of Sonorism.

 His chamber opera Southern Crossings, based on a libretto of a fictitious meeting between 18th-century astronomer John Hershel and Charles Darwin and including references to the British slave trade, was premiered in New York City in June 2022.

 Works by Jabri have been performed at international music forums by ensembles such as Gidon Kremer's Kremerata Baltica, the Neue Vocalsolisten Stuttgart, the Deutsches Symphonie-Orchester Berlin, the Teatro Comunale di Bologna, the Berlin Philharmonic Chamber Orchestra, the Polish National Radio Symphony Orchestra, the National Philharmonic Orchestra of Armenia and the Syrian National Symphony Orchestra.

 Awards and distinctions

 Jabri is a laureate of international scholarships and music competitions.
 In 2011, he was admitted to the Polish National Union of Composers.
 In 2013, he won the Second Prize at the International Composing Competition “2 Agosto” in Bologna, Italy, with the composition Les Temps des pierres for baritone and symphony orchestra.
 In 2014, Jabri received a George Evans Memorial Fellowship at the Virginia Center for the Creative Arts in the U.S., and in 2015, a Rockefeller Foundation/Bellagio Center Fellowship.
 In 2016-2017, he was a research fellow at Harvard Radcliffe Institute for Advanced Study.
-He was also an Norwegian University of Science and Technology (NTNU) fellow in Trondheim, Norway.
+He was also a Norwegian University of Science and Technology (NTNU) fellow in Trondheim, Norway.
 In 2018/19, he was a Fellow at Columbia University's Institute for Ideas & Imagination.